 Finally, the Jewish component of the fellowship encourages Fellows to connect their social justice work to their heritage, traditions, sense of spirituality, and community.
 Grounding the challenging work of organizing in a Jewish context helps Fellows to see the work as a sustainable career path, and to connect their work to a rich heritage of organizing for justice.
 Fellows do not generally “wear their Judaism on their sleeve” in secular settings, but are willing and eager to share this connection with others when asked.

 Many social change organizations that would value a JOIN Fellow are limited by budgetary constraints.
 JOIN is aware of the challenges of funding social change work, and responds to this need by subsidizing some of our Fellows’ positions.
-Pending available funds, for organizations that meet our general criteria and subsidy eligibility, JOIN can provide averaging $1,000 to $5,000.
-Subsidies are awarded quarterly.
-In some cases, we are able to jointly fundraise for additional funds.
+Pending available funds, for organizations that meet our general criteria and subsidy eligibility, JOIN can provide small subsidies.